jobearrr/LeetSwift/README.md

 ## License

-Please note this project uses GNU AGPLv3 license, which requires any code or software that uses it to be made completely available.
+Please note this project uses GNU AGPLv3 license, which requires any code or software that uses it to be made their code also completely available.

 This project is intended to be used for educational purposes only.